Drone Laws in Saudi Arabia

 Anyone wishing to import a drone must register the serial number to obtain customs clearance.
 Saudi Customs will allow the drone into the country if it is registered.

 Your applications are handled by the General Authority of Civil Aviation (GACA).
-It maintains an online portal through which you can easily apply for the required documents.
-You’ll need information about your drone, such as the serial number, model, and identification document.
+It maintains an online portal through which you should be able to easily apply for the required documents.
+Unfortunately, that site does not appear to be working.

 Notes for recreational drone pilots flying for fun in Saudi Arabia